Bono Manso

 Manso or Maaso, often referred to as Bono-Manso in historical contexts, was an urban centre of significant religious, political, and economic influence.
-It was situated on the northern forest savanna zone of Akan realm.
+It was situated in the northern forest savanna zone of Akan realm.
 Founded c.
 1000 CE, it was the capital of the Bono state from the 11th century to 1723.
-Bono Manso flourished into a prominent and cosmopolitan centre of trade to the Bono state, attracting Muslim Juula from the Mali empire and several merchants across North and West Africa.
-According to oral traditions, merchants brought textiles, salt, and brass where they traded them for gold, kola, and slaves.
+Bono Manso flourished into a prominent and cosmopolitan centre of trade to the Bono state, attracting Muslim Juula from the Mali Empire and several merchants across North and West Africa.
+According to oral traditions, merchants brought textiles, salt, and brass which they traded there for gold, kola, and slaves.

 Just like its twin-counterpart Begho, Bono Manso had a huge market called Dwabirem in the southwest direction, linking the sub-Saharan and ultimately European long distance trade.
 After the Asante destroyed Bono Manso in 1723, Techiman succeeded it.
 Presently, Bono Manso is a village north of Techiman in Ghana.